PhoenixTales/phoenix-docs/world/factions/guilds/fll.md

 ## Relationships

 **Guilds V1** (by Mike Hoge)
-* They are in a friendly relationship with...
+* They are in a friendly relationship with the Scrapers, the Free Camps Guards and the Organisation
-* They are in a bad relationship with...
+* They are in a bad relationship with the NC Mercenaries (for yet unknown reasons)
-* They are in a neutral relationship with...
+* They are in a neutral relationship with the Healing mages, the entire Old Camp and the Sect

 **Guilds V2** (by Mike Hoge)